albrow/zoom/README.md

 ------------

 First, you must install Redis on your system.
 [See installation instructions](http://redis.io/download).
 By default, Zoom will use a tcp/http connection on localhost:6379 (same as the Redis default).
+The latest version of Redis is recommended.

 To install Zoom itself: